 - Students have access to 50 databases, 150,000 e-books, 70 print subscriptions, and 126 serials—all of which are academic in nature and related to art and the art market.

 - The library, housed in our campus in midtown Manhattan is only 9 blocks away from the famed New York City Public Library with its literary lions guarding 5th Avenue.
-It also boasts a close proximity to the libraries of the Met, MoMA, Guggenheim, Frick, and other institutions that make their resources available to SIA students.
+It also boasts a close proximity to the libraries of the Met, MoMA, Guggenheim, Frick, and other institutions that make their resources available to Sotheby's Institute students.

 Learn more about our New York campus.